Run-DMC: Tougher Than Leather, changing times

-Later years, Mizell's murder and break-up
+Later years, Mizell's murder and breakup

 Over the next few years, the group did very little recording.
-Mizell produced and mentored up and coming artists, including Onyx and 50 Cent, who he eventually signed to the JMJ label.
+Mizell produced and mentored up and coming artists, including Onyx and 50 Cent, whom he eventually signed to the JMJ label.
 Simmons got divorced, remarried, and began to focus on his spiritual and philanthropic endeavors by becoming a reverend.
 He also wrote a book alongside his brother Russell.
 McDaniels, also married, made an appearance on the Notorious B.I.G.'s 1997 double-album Life After Death, and focused on raising his family.

 Though the group continued to tour around the world, over a decade of living a rap superstar lifestyle was beginning to take a toll on McDaniels.
 He was beginning to tire of Run-DMC, and there was increased friction between him and Simmons, who was eager to return to recording (Simmons had at this time adopted the moniker Rev Run in light of his religious conversion).
 While on tour in Europe in 1997, McDaniels' ongoing battle with substance abuse led to a bout of severe depression, which spurred an addiction to prescription drugs.
 McDaniels' depression continued for years, so much so that he contemplated suicide.

 In 1997, producer and remixer Jason Nevins remixed "It's Tricky" and "It's Like That".
 Nevins' remix of "It's Like That" hit number 1 in the United Kingdom, Germany, and many other European countries.
 A video was made for "It's Like That", although no new footage of Run-DMC appeared in it.
 In 1999, Run-DMC recorded the theme song for WWF wrestling stable D-Generation X entitled "The Kings", which appeared on the WWF Aggression album.
 They also made an appearance in a rare version of the music video "Bodyrock" by Moby.

 Soon after, the group finally returned to the studio, but in an increasingly tense environment, as Simmons and McDaniels' differences had begun to show.
 In the wake of the exploding popularity of rap-rock artists like Korn, Limp Bizkit, and Kid Rock, Simmons wanted to return to the aggressive, hard rock-tinged sound that made the group famous.
 McDaniels – who had become a fan of thoughtful singer-songwriters like John Lennon, Harry Chapin, and Sarah McLachlan – wanted to go in a more introspective direction.
 Appearing on VH1's documentary series Behind the Music in early 2000, McDaniels confirmed that he was creatively frustrated and highlighted some songs that he was recording on his own.
 The continued friction led to McDaniels sitting out most of the group's recording sessions in protest.